Sugar Cane Growers Cooperative of Florida: George H. Wedgworth

-Environmental Stewardship
+Environmental stewardship

 The farmer members of Sugar Cane Growers Cooperative stay abreast of technological advancements in order to maintain efficient farming operations.
-The Everglades Agricultural Area (EAA) is characterized by rich organic soil, flat topography, abundant rainfall, and solar period making it a favorable place to farm.
-However, the EAA is geographically located in the midst of the Greater Everglades ecosystem, which has been severely damaged by the environmental modifications made to allow commercial agriculture.
-In addition to the direct loss of native wildlife habitat through the draining of former wetlands, the continued overuse of agricultural fertilizers has led to the widespread loss of native plants and wildlife.
-Working collaboratively with University of Florida scientists, farmers have pioneered Best Management Practices (BMPs) to reduce nutrients leaving the farming region, but environmental advocates say that too much phosphorus still makes its way into environmentally sensitive estuarian ecosystems such as the St. Lucie River and Indian River Lagoon.
+Working collaboratively with University of Florida scientists, farmers have pioneered best management practices to reduce nutrients leaving the farming region, but environmental advocates say that too much phosphorus still makes its way into environmentally sensitive estuarian ecosystems such as the St. Lucie River and Indian River Lagoon.

-As part of the landmark "Everglades Forever Act" approved by the Florida Legislature in 1994, farmers in the Everglades Agricultural Area are required to achieve 25 percent reduction in phosphorus in waters flowing off of farmland.
+As part of the Everglades Forever Act approved by the Florida Legislature in 1994, farmers in the Everglades Agricultural Area are required to achieve 25 percent reduction in phosphorus in waters flowing off of farmland.
 Additionally, the Act provided for the construction of 40,000 acres of natural filter marshes that further reduce phosphorus in water flowing from farms, urbanized areas and Lake Okeechobee.
 The Act also imposed a regulatory framework that imposes a $25 per acre tax along with comprehensive water quality monitoring and reporting requirements.

-Farmers have exceeded the strict phosphorus reduction requirements during each of the 16 years since the law took effect.
+Farmers have exceeded the phosphorus reduction requirements during each of the 16 years since the law took effect.
 However, Audubon of Florida argues this reduction standard was intentionally set too low, making it easier for the sugar industry and other growers to meet the annual requirement.

 Sugarcane

-Sugarcane is a tropical grass native to Asia.
 Four species have been interbred to produce the sugarcane grown commercially by the Cooperative, which is from the genus Saccharum.
 It grows as high as 20 feet tall and about two inches in diameter.
-As a plant, sugarcane is one of the most efficient at converting carbon dioxide in sunlight and storing carbohydrate energy through photosynthesis.

-All green plants produce sugar (sucrose), but none as effectively as sugarcane.
-Water in the leaves and photosynthesis enable the plant to convert carbon dioxide from the air and radiation from the sun along with chlorophyll into sugar, which is stored in the stalk of the plant.

 Palm Beach County, Florida, home of the Cooperative, accounts for approximately 75 percent of the commercial sugarcane acreage in Florida and 75 percent of the total harvested sugarcane tonnage in Florida.
 Rich, organic soil, abundant water and sunshine, and the warming influence of Lake Okeechobee are the primary reason sugarcane farmers are located in the area.
 In 2010, the state's raw sugar crop was valued at more than $2 billion in economic activity making it one of Florida's top five most economically valuable field crops.